rtcwcoop/rtcwcoop/rend2-readme.txt

 For *nix:

-1. This should be identical to installing RTCW Coop.
+1. This should be identical to installing rtcwcoop.
 Check their README for more details.